• Home

 Firefly has a few tricks up its sleeve.
 In addition to being capable of generating new images from a detailed text description, it can create text effects from a written prompt (think, the word "TOAST" written with letters that look like they're made from toast), recolor vector artwork, or add AI-generated elements to your images.
 You can test all these out through the web app, but it's that last feature where Firefly stands out.

 Taken purely as a text-to-image generator, Firefly's results can be pretty hit and miss.
-It can match or beat DALL·E or Stable Diffusion for some prompts, but for others, I question what it was aiming to do.
+It can match or beat DALL·E or Midjourney for some prompts, but for others, I question what it was aiming to do.
 On the other hand, its integration with Photoshop, the industry standard image editor, is next level.

 As much as DALL·E and Stable Diffusion have started the conversation about image-generating AIs, Adobe's Firefly is the first implementation of an AI photo generator that really hints at what's to come.
-It isn't a party trick, but a tool that is available to the millions of professionals who use Adobe apps every day.
+It isn't a party trick, but a tool that's available to the millions of professionals who use Adobe apps every day.

 Best AI image generator for usable, commercially safe images